aeolus-incubator/dev-tools/README.md

 # Aeolus dev-tools

-Use bootstrap.sh to setup a devolpment environment for the aeolus
-projects: conductor, aeolus-image-rubygem, and aeolus-cli, and to start up an instance of conductor.
-While useful to developers, it also provides the capability to quicky test various branches, pull requests, and ruby versions.
+Use bootstrap.sh to setup a development environment for the Aeolus projects conductor, aeolus-image-rubygem, and aeolus-cli, and to start up an instance of conductor.
+While useful to developers, it also provides the capability to quickly test various branches, pull requests and ruby versions.

 # Quick Start

-As the root user on a host you want to install Aeolus on:
+As a sudo-user on a host you want to install Aeolus on:

   If you want to use system ruby:

-    # curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
+    # curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/bash -x
     (lots of output here)

   If you want to use a specific ruby version via rbenv:

-    # export RBENV_VERSION=1.9.3-p194; curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/sh -x
+    # export RBENV_VERSION=1.9.3-p327; curl https://raw.github.com/aeolus-incubator/dev-tools/master/bootstrap.sh | /bin/bash -x
     (lots of output here)

-This should work on rhel6, fc16 and fc17 (the script's env variables +
-oauth.json are pointing to existing imagefactory/iwhd/deltacloud
-instances).
+Note, if you do not have or do not wish to use sudo, you can still run bootstrap.sh assuming all needed dependencies are installed by defining "export HAVESUDO=0" beforehand.

+Either of the above commands will work on rhel6, fc16 and fc17.
+It should also work on ubuntu or debian when specifying an RBENV_VERSION.
+Note, for the local instance of Conductor to be fully functional, some env variables (described below) need to point to existing imagefactory/iwhd/deltacloud instance URLs and an oauth.json credential.
+Otherwise, Conductor will still start up but won't be very usable.

-The default bootstrap.sh behaviour includes creating a development environment for the system user test in the directory /tmp/test and starting up Conductor on port 3000.
+The default bootstrap.sh behaviour includes creating a development environment and starting up Conductor on port 3000.
 To override these settings, set the relevant environment variables before running bootstrap.sh, e.g.:

-    export DEV_USERNAME=myuser
     export WORKDIR=/home/myuser/cloud-dev
     export FACTER_CONDUCTOR_PORT=3001

-There are other useful environment variables described further in this document, for example to point to existing deltacloud, image factory and/or image warehouse instances, or to apply a pull request.
+There are other useful environment variables described further in this document, for example to point to existing deltacloud, image factory and/or image warehouse instances and/or to apply a pull request.

 # bootstrap.sh: Overview and Defaults

-bootstrap.sh checks out and configures the three aformentioned Aeolus projects, configures conductor (including specifying a local sqlite database) and starts it up.
+bootstrap.sh checks out and configures the three aforementioned Aeolus projects, configures conductor (including specifying a local sqlite database) and starts it up.
 There are a number of environment variables you may wish to define, otherwise they get the following
 defaults:

-  The user that owns the git checkouts, and that we use to run bundler, rake and rails commands (ultimately firing up conductor):

-    DEV_USERNAME=test

   Parent dir where the dev-tools puppet code gets checked out to:

-    WORKDIR=/tmp/$DEV_USERNAME
+    WORKDIR=~/aeolus-workdir

   Parent dir where the projects conductor, aeolus-cli and aeolus-image-rubygem get checked out to (by default same as above):